Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Wetlands in the Travessa dels 3 Refugis

-The first was the Estany Gran de Carançà, also known as Estany de les Truites (Trout Lake).
+The first was Estany Gran de Carançà, also known as Estany de les Truites (Trout Lake).
 We had to go around this beautiful blue mountain lake to ascend to the next one.

 Lake Estany de Crançà